baobabKoodaa/blog/content/posts/2019-10-02--thesis/index.md

     >
 </re-img>

-You can download the thesis <a href="/thesis-voting-security-2019-10-01.pdf" target="_blank">here</a>.
+You can download the thesis below.
 I'd be happy to receive any comments or corrections.
 I will fix any discovered errors and I pledge to keep both updated and historical versions available on this site.
 I have released the thesis under a permissive license (CC BY 4.0), so you are free to do what you want with it.

+- <a href="/thesis-voting-security-2019-10-09.pdf" target="_blank">v-2019-10-09</a> ← _latest version submitted to University_
+- <a href="/thesis-voting-security-2019-10-01.pdf" target="_blank">v-2019-10-01</a>